SevenofThr4wn/expo-project/README.md

 The app will be available at `http://localhost:5000`.

+For Raspberry Pis: the web interface will be available at: `http://your-pi-address:5000`

 ### Docker (Raspberry Pi)

 See [docs/setup.md](docs/setup.md) for the full Raspberry Pi deployment guide.
 Quick start: